vinayvis821/bearStudios/README.md

 ### Supplement

-My supplement answers are located in the supplement folder inside this repo
+My supplement answers are located in the "Supplement" folder inside this repo.
+Click the file entitled "SUPPLEMENT.md"

 ### Images of the site